Industries

 Vaisala owns and operates the most accurate, reliable, and scientifically validated lightning detection networks in the world.
 These networks of ground-based sensors detect electromagnetic signals from lightning activity.
 Vaisala’s unique, patented technology pinpoints the time and location of lightning events anywhere on Earth within seconds of the flash.

-You can get this lightning data through the Vaisala Xweather lightning API for integration into your applications and safety systems.
+You can get this lightning data through the Vaisala Xweather API for integration into your applications and safety systems.
 Real-time lightning data is also available in our Xweather Insight platform, which provides site-specific lightning alerts and all-clear notifications.

 With comprehensive, real-time data from a lightning detection network, your situational awareness is no longer limited to the thunder you can hear.
 Our lightning detection networks are listening for lightning every second of every day, and they hear it anywhere on Earth — over land and sea.